 Pencils, erasers, scribble paper, sketchbook: You can, of course, simply throw paint onto the paper while eyeing up a lovely sunset.
 I prefer drawing first.
 I may also sketch some thumbnails or roughs (but not usually, I hate doing a piece five times).
 Roughs can help you work out design issues.
 A sketchbook is easy to carry with you and practice practice practice drawing trees, animals, superheroes, dragons or whatever.
 When you go to paint it will be much easier.
 You can use your sketchbook as reference too.

 Brushes: they don't have to be expensive, but they do have to be good.
 There's nothing worse than painting with a soggy soft brush with no point, or one of those chipmunk toothbrushes they include in those horrible pan sets.
 Again, I'm a Winsor-Newton fan, but other companies make good stuff too.
+Many cheapo brushes from craft stores work great: if they are made of nylon or taklon they keep their shape, the paint flows out nicely, and they last.
 I'm working 8 x 10 usually (so I can scan it), and I use a bunch of springy, pointy brushes: 000, 0, 1, 4, 8, 10.
 Experiment with square, bristley, toothbrushes (spatter), sponges, crumpled paper towels, rags, house painting brushes (those spongey ones are good for washes), twigs (makes a nice line).
 The “fake sable” kind work great for me (springy, pointy).
-Don't ever stand them on their heads in water, or let them lie on the table with acrylic or craft paint on them.
+Don't ever stand them on their heads in water, or let them lie on the table with acrylic or craft paint on them (which will dry to the consistency of fossilized dinosaur poop).

 Palettes: My favorites are the little salad dish sized round plastic palettes (white!): around the rim are round depressions for squeezing paint into, the center is a large “hole” for mixing.
 There are all sizes, shapes and configurations.
 You really really need it to be WHITE!
 So you can see the color you are mixing.
 My watercolor kit comes with a lid that is a palette.
 Egg cartons will do in a pinch, as will various plastic lids, tubs and other kitchen castoffs.